nerun/remastersys/README.md

 This program has 2 packages: **remastersys** (program itself, terminal only) and **remastersys-gui** (graphical interface).
 In this ALPHA stage, just remastersys seems to work very well.
 The GUI package still need some work, mainly internationalization, but it's working (in pt_BR).

 ## Basic usage
-* Create debian packages: `./package-creator`, write version number "4.0", hit ENTER, then write a short changelog.
-You can write just "f" in changelog and hit ENTER.
+* If there are no packaged to download and install, you should create debian packages: `./package-creator`, write version number, hit ENTER, write a short changelog, write "end" and hit ENTER again.
 * Install both packages: `sudo dpkg -i *.deb`
-* Fix dependencies if you need: `sudo apt-get update --fix-missing` and `sudo apt-get install -f`
+* Fix dependencies if you need:
+ * `sudo apt-get update --fix-missing`
+ * `sudo apt-get install -f`
 * Read instructions:
   * `man remastersys`
   * `remastersys --help`
   * `remastersys-grubconfig --help`
   * `remastersys-installer --help`
   * `remastersys-skelcopy --help`
+* If you have installed the GUI, you should be capable to search for these shortcuts (desktop icons):
+ * Remastersys GRUB Restorer
+ * Remastersys Creator
+ * Remastersys Installer
+ * Remastersys USB Startup Disk Tool